 - 15 Minute Sheet Pan Shrimp & Zoodles

-Healthy New England Style Shrimp Rolls
+Healthy Shrimp Rolls

-Mix the shrimp, greek yogurt, celery, chives, the juice from half of the lemon and Old Bay in a small bowl until well coated.
+- In a medium bowl, mix the shrimp, greek yogurt, celery, chives, the juice from half of the lemon and Old Bay in a small bowl until well coated.
 Start with less Old Bay and adjust to your personal taste.
 Salt and pepper to taste as well.

-Assemble your shrimp rolls by putting a bibb lettuce leaf in the bun.
+- Assemble your shrimp rolls by putting a bibb lettuce leaf in the bun.
 Divide the shrimp mixture into the four buns.

-Garnish with the rest of the lemon and serve immediately!
+- Garnish with the rest of the lemon and serve immediately.